tytydraco/yessleep/out/Todays_Shadows_Seem_Bigger.md

 More often than not after finding the person Cole would decide to let them live because he called himself “paranoid and meticulous, always guessing and second guessing a perfect plan”.

 Since the murders were spread out nationwide and none of his victims had any connection to the others catching him proved difficult.
-Cole admitted that he was never arrested or questioned for what he described to me as his “hobby”.
+Cole told me that he was never arrested or questioned for what he described to me as his “hobby”.

 It was at this point that Cole demanded that I grab a pen and paper and jot down his tale.
 Who was I to say no?
 Even though he had his hands on the table there was still a shotgun in his lap.
 I didn’t want to bet that it wasn't loaded or that I was faster.
 The safe bet was just to write the story he was telling me.